aws-samples/voteapp/aws/servicemesh/README.md

 You will need environment variables to be set.
 It is recommended that you create a shell script to export the following variables and then source it into your shell:

-It is recommended that you use the `gamma` environment for the `LATTICE_FRONTEND` for now.
+It is recommended that you use the `gamma` environment for the `APPMESH_FRONTEND` for now.

 *meshvars.sh*